-Payables: Using Credit and Charge Cards to Help Smooth Business Cash Flow
+Payables: Using Credit Cards to Help Smooth Business Cash Flow

 So, too, some business cards provide tools for scheduling electronic payments to vendors in advance.
 That lets you hold onto precious cash as long as possible, and still be sure your payments will arrive in time to avoid late fees.
 Don’t forget the side benefits of scheduled e-payments.
 First, you write fewer checks.
 Second, depending on the card, credit card payments may offer you rewards or rebates that you can reinvest into your business.

 Maintaining timely payments on certain business cards may even qualify you for short-term business financing from the card provider.
 These could include fixed-fee, no-interest loans to fund strategic projects; working capital to strengthen cash flow and bridge temporary gaps; or even debt consolidation loans that lower your overall interest payments.